Steve Martin (motorcyclist)

-In 2008 he retired from World Superbike racing but joined the World Superbike Championship as a commentator alongside Jonathan Green.
+In 2008, Martin retired from World Superbike racing but joined the World Superbike Championship as a commentator alongside Jonathan Green.
 He continued to race a Superbike and finished 1st in the World Endurance Championship for YART (Yamaha Austria Racing Team).
 BMW also retained his services as a development rider for their new S1000RR Superbike project, which led to a one-off return at Kyalami in place of Troy Corser.